BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 - Set up Kubernetes cluster (without Minikube) on multiple nodes without Luster (1 master, 2 nodes)
 - Start centos7 VM with Kubevirt inside Kubernetes cluster, without Persistent Volume

-Demo on *10/09* - Further setup in Kubernetes cluster: able to start VM with Kubevirt.
+Demo on *10/09* - Further setup in Kubernetes cluster: able to start centos VM with Kubevirt.

 **Future goals** (Sprint Planning *after* Phase 1): Remainder of course.
 Make Lustre’s feature set on par with other file systems supported within the rook framework.
 Desirable features are elasticity, redundancy on failure, and ease of use.
 Stretch goal is to integrate HPC hardware (RDMA/infiniband).